 The best thing about a coastal trail is that it is easy to navigate because there is only one way.
-There are other trails that go across the mountain but if you stick to the coastal trail, you can’t get lost.
+Other trails go across the mountain, but if you stick to the coastal trail, you can’t get lost.

 As for the trail condition, Tai Tan Country Trail is either rugged paths with flat or slight elevation gains or rugged stairs.
-Even if you wear sneakers, you can complete the entire trail with ease.
+Even if you wear sneakers, you can easily complete the entire trail.

-First part of of the coastal trail: easy
+The first part of the coastal trail: easy

 As I mentioned earlier, the first part of Tai Tan Country Trail is very easy.
 The path is flat and it wraps around the edge of the coast.
 The easy part of the trail is about a third of the entire trail.